linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 1. List the packages you have installed.

-    - For Debian and Ubuntu, use this APT command:
+    - For Debian and Ubuntu, use the below `apt` command:

             sudo apt list --installed

-    - For AlmaLinux and CentOS, use this YUM command:
+    - For AlmaLinux and CentOS, use the below `yum` command:

             sudo yum list installed